LivBirks/c-sharp-projects/README.md

-# microsoft-training
+# c-sharp-training
-Projects from Microsoft training for C#.
+Projects from Codecademy for C#.